Childcare First Aid Course Perth & WA | HLTAID012 | REACHAU

 All four units are issued on your Statement of Attainment upon successful completion.
 HLTAID012 also satisfies the anaphylaxis and asthma management requirements of the National Quality Framework.

-National Quality Framework Compliance
+National Quality Framework (NQF) Compliance

 Under the Education and Care Services National Law and National Regulations, approved services must ensure trained First Aiders are on site and immediately available at all times children are present.
 HLTAID012 is the qualification recognised by ACECQA as meeting the first aid, anaphylaxis management, and emergency asthma management requirements in a single qualification.